Migration

 Section titled “When it finishes”You’ll land on one of three terminal cards:

 - Migration complete — green check.
 Shows total bytes/files copied and the wall-clock duration.
 Files are in your destination bucket and ready to use.
+If you used SSH-key auth, the card reminds you to remove the corresponding

 - Migration cancelled — neutral.
 Confirms how many bytes/files made it through before you hit cancel.